 Your Rwandan mountain gorilla safari gets underway today as you make the journey from the UK to Kigali.
 The flight time is around 10 hours 50 minutes on an overnight direct flight, arriving in the morning into Kigali.

-When you land in Kigali today, head into arrivals where you will meet a member of our friendly on the ground team.
+When you land in Kigali today, head into arrivals where you will meet by a member of our friendly ground team.
 After greeting you and helping with your bags, your driver will then whisk you to your lodge, situated in the foothills of the mighty Virungas, a chain of 15,000ft volcanoes stretching through Rwanda, Uganda and the Democratic Republic of Congo with sensational views and access to the adjacent Volcanoes National Park.
 The drive should take around two hours on good roads.

 When you arrive, settle in to your luxurious surroundings with a gentle stroll around the grounds, take in some of the views before your first supper in Rwanda and a good sleep before the safari activities kick off tomorrow.

 Blanketing the beautiful Virunga Mountains, the lush rainforest that makes up Volcanoes National Park is home to seven groups of habituated mountain gorillas.
 Today you will be lucky enough to tick an item off your bucket list as you join an expert guide to set off on a mountain gorilla trek in this remote part of Rwanda.

 After meeting your guide at the park entrance you will then spend several hours trekking through the dense foliage, spotting other wildlife en route to finding a gorilla family.
 Once your guide locates a group you will then have a full hour to enjoy simply watching and photographing these majestic creatures as they go about their daily routine.